The Critique Magazine Logo

 About the author

-Kakwenza Rukirabashaija is a Ugandan novelist and lawyer.
+Kakwenza Rukirabashaija is a Ugandan playwright, novelist and lawyer.
 He is the author of The Greedy Barbarian and Banana Republic: Where Writing is Treasonous.
 He was named the winner of the English PEN 2021 Pinter International Writer of Courage Award.

 💬Comments(0)